 Motorcycles may display vehicle permits in the appropriate lots.
 A valid M parking permit must be displayed in signed motorcycle spaces.

-Eligible employees can pay for their permit via pre-tax payroll deduction; permits paid by payroll deduction are automatically renewed each June.
+Eligible faculty and staff with regular appointments can pay for their permit via pre-tax payroll deduction; permits paid by payroll deduction expire each June.
 When payroll deduction is not an option, payment in full is required at the time of purchase.
 Payment can be made by cash, check, or Visa and MasterCard.

 - All commuting employees have the option of requesting a no-fee A Lot parking permit.

 - New and temporary employees should bring their appointment letter or a letter from their supervisor verifying employment.
 A temporary permit may be issued if employment information is not current.

 - If exchanging or upgrading parking options, you must return the current permit.